marcos-abreu/monaco/docs/getting-started.md

 A common workflow for front-end application is:

 - create the application object
-- add routes, controllers, models, collections, views (including their template files) and transitions
+- add routes, controllers, models, collections, views (including their template files)
 - configuring your application
 - starting your application

 What follows is an explanation of each step of this workflow, this should help you understand how to build a simple application.

-### Create a ***Monaco*** Application
+### Creating a Monaco Application

-Creating a ***Monaco*** application is really easy, basically you will need is to instantiate the `Monaco.Application` class:
+Creating a ***Monaco*** application is really easy, you just need to create a new instance of the `Monaco.Application` class:

     var app = new Monaco.Application('mobile');

-For all the options you can use when creating an application please check the [**monaco-app* docs](/docs/monaco-app.md).
+For all the options you can use when creating an application please check the [**monaco-app** doc](/docs/monaco-app.md).

 ### Adding Routes

-When adding routes to an application we can use the `addRoutes` method of the application object.
-In the following example we are using regex routes from the [**monaco-router**](/docs/monaco-router.md) module, if you don’t need advanced routes, then check the docs on the [platform-overview](/docs/platform-overview.md).
+When adding routes to an application use the `addRoutes` method of the application object.

-    // adding routes
+    // adding regex routes
     app.addRoutes({
         '^users\\/(\\d+)\\/?$'                     : ['userProfile',       'user:profile'],
         '^users\\/(\\d+)\\/videos\\/?$'            : ['userVideos',        'user:videos']
     });

+In the code above it was used regex routes from the [**monaco-router**](/docs/monaco-router.md) module.
+If you don’t need advanced routes functionality, then you can use simple routes:

+    // adding simple routes
+    app.addRoutes({
+        'users/:id'                : 'userProfile',
+        'users/:id/videos'         : 'userVideos'
+    });

-What the cove above does is to try to match the url when you navigate (using the `navigate` method of the application router instance) and for the first matched route it will call the appropriate method (controller - see below).
-In the example above the method is listed as the first array element assigned to the route.
+Both examples will register a list of urls that will be used when the user navigates (using the `navigate` method of the application router instance) to a different url; for the first matched route its related controller method will be called.

+Check the [platform-overview doc](/docs/platform-overview.md) for more information.

 ### Adding Controllers

-Controllers are functions that will be executed when a route is matched after navigating to a different url.
-To add ***Monaco*** controllers you can use the `addController` method of your application object:
+Controllers are functions that will be executed when a route is matched after the app navigates to a different url.
+To add ***Monaco*** controllers use the `addController` method of your application object:

-    // adding necessary controllers
     app.addController('userProfile', function(userId) {
         var user = new app.models.User({id : userId});
         user.fetch();